chenziqiao/course-info/final_exam_review/lecturenotes.md

     - schema-less
 - On the last point, although NoSQL databases usually don't require an *explicit* schema, you still have some *implicit* schema in the way you query them.
-If you query a NoSQL database for items with the product_id equal to 4555, you *imply* that every product must have a product_id which is a number type.
+If you query a NoSQL database for items with the product_id equal to 4555, you imply that every product must have something called "product_id" which is a number.
+If some products called it "product_num" or "SKU", it would be impossible to use the system.
+So the database may not enforce the schema for you, but you still need to have one.
 - The four main types of NoSQL databases are key-value stores, document stores, column-oriented databases, and graph databases.
 - The first two types (key-value and document-oriented) are so similar that Fowler